chrisstef/fichain/README.md

 - Establish frontend-backend connections and begin coding with __React.js__.

-- Create the frontend portion for the blockchain portion of the system.
+- Create the frontend for the blockchain portion of the system.

 - Complete the frontend by building a __UI__ for the cryptocurrency portion of the system.